pedrolink/pedrolink/README.md

 I am passionate about what I do.
 I am a proactive person and always looking for new learnings.

-- 📍 From RS living in Erechim
+- 📍 From Brazil living in Erechim, RS
 - 👨🏼‍💻 Python developer at [Órama Investimentos](https://www.orama.com.br/)

 Reach me out 👇🏼